As a Collab winner, Montoux is ‘building a long-term relationship’ with MetLife

 WELLINGTON, NEW ZEALAND (April 18, 2018) - Montoux was thrilled to be selected as one of three winners announced at Demo Day for MetLife Japan’s Collab 2.0 on December 8 2017.
 We received a JPY 10 million contract with MetLife Japan, which has given us an invaluable entry into the second largest life insurance market in the world.

-Applications are still open for collab 3.0 until the end of this week, and Montoux CEO Klaas Stijnen would encourage any company which thinks it could be a good fit for the programme to apply, saying Montoux has experienced only great advantages from the relationship so far.
+Applications are still open for Collab 3.0 until the end of this week, and Montoux CEO Klaas Stijnen would encourage any company which thinks it could be a good fit for the program to apply, saying Montoux has experienced only great advantages from the relationship so far.